The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 smallrye.jwt.keystore.password

 Keystore password.
-If smallrye.jwt.sign.key.location or smallrye.jwt.encrypt.key.location point to a KeyStore file then this property has be set.
+If smallrye.jwt.sign.key.location or smallrye.jwt.encrypt.key.location point to a KeyStore file, this property must be set.

 smallrye.jwt.keystore.encrypt.key.alias

-This property has to be set to identify a public encryption key which will be extracted from KeyStore from a matching certificate if smallrye.jwt.encrypt.key.location points to a KeyStore file.
+This property must be set to identify the public encryption key that is extracted from KeyStore from a matching certificate if smallrye.jwt.encrypt.key.location points to a KeyStore file.

 smallrye.jwt.keystore.sign.key.alias

-This property has to be set to identify a private signing key if smallrye.jwt.sign.key.location points to a KeyStore file.
+This property must be set to identify a private signing key if smallrye.jwt.sign.key.location points to a KeyStore file.

 smallrye.jwt.keystore.sign.key.password

-This property may be set if a private signing key’s password in KeyStore is different to smallrye.jwt.keystore.password when smallrye.jwt.sign.key.location points to a KeyStore file.
+This property can be set if a private signing key’s password in KeyStore is different from smallrye.jwt.keystore.password when smallrye.jwt.sign.key.location points to a KeyStore file.

 Conteúdo Relacionado